Midsomer Norton Area Guide

 To get to Bristol, there is the direct option of the 178 bus service.
 This runs once an hour and journey takes approximately 1 hour 20 minutes.
 Alternatively, catch a bus from the centre of Bath such as the x39, 38 and 39 which run every 10 minutes and take approximately 50 minutes into Bristol.

 What's the local food and drink scene like?

 Midsomer Norton’s long history means that there is a plethora of independently run local restaurants.
 The Café and Ice Cream parlour is a hidden gem, offering a huge range of ice creams, milkshake, coffees as well as small lunch items like jacket potatoes and paninis.
-For evening meals, try the Simply Thai for authentic Thai cuisine or Castello restaurant, who offer a huge range of Italian and Mediterranean dishes.
+For evening meals, try the The Redan Innin Chilcompton for or Castello restaurant, who offer a huge range of Italian and Mediterranean dishes.
 The Town offers a wide selection of eateries with Wetherspoons (The Palladium Electric) being the newest addition to the high street.
 There is a choice of Indian restaurants in Midsomer Norton and plenty of takeaways for convenience.